t0mr4nd0m/hytale.immersivehud/README.md

 - Launch your Hytale server and activate the mod

 ### 3. You're done
-The HUD will now dynamically hide and show based on gameplay actions and conditions.
+The HUD will now dynamically hide or show based on gameplay actions and conditions.

 ---

-💡 Tip: Use `/ihud config` to customize your HUD configuration.
+💡 Tip: Use command `/ihud config` to customize your HUD configuration.

 ---